-21. IMPAIRMENT TESTING ON CERTAIN PROPERTY, PLANT AND EQUIPMENT, LAND USE RIGHTS, INTANGIBLE ASSETS AND AN INVESTMENT ACCOUNTED FOR USING THE EQUITY METHOD
+21. IMPAIRMENT TESTING ON AN INVESTMENT ACCOUNTED FOR USING THE EQUITY METHOD

-(a) Due to the fact that the carrying value of the Group's interest in Tianjin Port exceeded its market value of HK\$801,772,000 (2020: HK\$814,703,000) at the end of the reporting period, the management of the Group has performed an impairment testing with the basis of the recoverable amount and major underlying assumptions summarised below.
+Due to the fact that the carrying value of the Group's interest in Tianjin Port exceeded its market value of HK\$737,113,000 (2021: HK\$801,772,000) at the end of the reporting period, the management of the Group has performed an impairment testing with the basis of the recoverable amount and major underlying assumptions summarised below.

-As at 31 December 2021, the recoverable amount of the interest in Tianjin Port, was determined from value in use calculation.
+As at 31 December 2022, the recoverable amount of the interest in Tianjin Port, was determined from value in use calculation.
 The calculation uses discounted cash flows which require the estimation of key assumptions and inputs including discount rates, growth rate and expected dividend income.
-The cash flows of the expected dividend income are extrapolated using a steady 3.9% (2020: 2.9%) per annum growth rate with a discount rate of 5.5% (2020: 4.4%) per annum.
+The cash flows of the expected dividend income are extrapolated using a steady 3.7% (2021: 3.9%) per annum growth rate with a discount rate of 5.1% (2021: 5.5%) per annum.
 Such estimation is based on the historical actual dividend received and the management's expectations of the maintainable dividend income taking into consideration of both internal factors and external market environment.